paulmasri/qt6_cmake_cookbook/README.md

 ## How to create a QML module library

 A QML module is a special kind of library.
-Since Qt 6.2, Qt has made it easy to create a QML module using `qt_add_qml_module`.
+Since Qt 6.2, Qt has made it easy to create a QML module using [`qt_add_qml_module`](https://doc.qt.io/qt-6/qt-add-qml-module.html).

-If you're migrating from Qmake or you've been used to creating QML modules before Qt 6.2, you'll be familiar with having to register each module in your `main.cpp` and ensuring you've created a `qmldir`.
+If you're migrating from qmake or you've been used to creating QML modules before Qt 6.2, you'll be familiar with having to register each module in your `main.cpp` and ensuring you've created a `qmldir`.
 Fortunately `qt_add_qml_module` does all of this for you.
 But it doesn't come without its own idiosyncracies.

 Let's consider a C++ class that extends QML.
 See `ToDoListModel/CMakeLists.txt`.